pwnance/blackberrymanager/README.md

 # BlackBerry Manager
 BlackBerry Manager provides an easy way to download and install BlackBerry apps on your Android device.
-Enjoy BlackBerry Hub, BlackBerry Keyboard and many other BlackBerry apps without rooting your phone.
+Enjoy BlackBerry Hub, BlackBerry Keyboard and many other BlackBerry apps without the need of rooting your phone.

 Features of Blackberry Manager:
-* Download and install pre-patched apps
+* Downloads and installs pre-patched BlackBerry apps
-* Update your installed patched apps
+* Automatically notifies about available updates
-* Configure permissions (long press an item)
+* Easy configuration dialog for enabling permissions (tap an app icon)

 <a href="http://cobalt232.github.io/blackberrymanager/">Download BlackBerry Manager</a>